Queuni/Match3-Core/README.md

 - Add a small delay between retries to avoid thundering herd

 - Refactor config loading into a separate module for better testability

+- Implement a simple metrics endpoint for Prometheus scraping